LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

     Request for data from the WebSocket server based on the specified item and service.
     * **ric**

         The Reuters Instrument Code (RIC) defining the item of interest.
         Required.

     * **serviceName**

         The name of the service providing the market data.
         Required.

     * **streaming**

         Boolean value defining whether the data retrieved is streamed (true) or whether non-streaming snaphost data only (false).
 Optional.
 Default: true (streaming).

     * **domain**

         The domain model associated with the specified item (ric).
 Refer to the documentation for all valid domain models.
 Optional.
 Default: 'MarketPrice'.

 * **TRWebSocketController.requestNewsStory(serviceName)**

     Request to open news stream.
     * **serviceName**

         The name of the service providing the news data.
         Required.

 * **TRWebSocketController.closeRequest(id)**

     Close the open streaming request as identified by the 'id' token.
+    Required.

     * **id**